zellerlab/ZellerLab.github.io/team/_posts/2019-07-01-carroll-laura.md

 scholar:
 ---

 Laura Carroll was a Postdoctoral Fellow in the lab from 2019-07-01 to 2022-06-30.
-After that shw joined Umeå University as an Assitant Professor.
+After that she joined Umeå University as an Assitant Professor.